tbai/cooktem/README.md

 Recipe finder sample application built using Angular 2 + Redux + Express + Mongodb.
 The intention is to deploy the finished website in Brazil to find recipes in portuguese.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.9.

 ## Back-End Development server
 npm run start

 ## Front-End Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

 ## Build